mitranim/stylific/src-docs/html/layout.md

 Whitespace is added back in a selective fashion, using:

 1. Container padding.
-2. Spaced-out container children.
+2. Margins between container's children.

-Typographically meaningful content like headers and paragraphs needs whitespace all around.
-It's added by combining container padding with margins between children.
-By default, this is included into `sf-article` and some other stylific components.
+Typographically meaningful content like headers and paragraphs needs whitespace all around it.
+It's achieved by combining container padding with margins between children.
+By default, this styling is applied to `sf-article` and some other stylific components.
 This combination of properties is also available as the `.container` class (see below).

 ## Classes

-These global helper classes should be used for manual whitespace adjustment.
+These global helper classes are useful for manual whitespace adjustment.

 ```scss
 .pad          // default padding ($sf-space == 1rem)